-All grades earned on Excelsior College nursing theory exams, online courses, and clinical requirements (including "D," "F," and "W" grades) will be posted on the student's academic record and on the Excelsior College transcript.
-This includes grades earned on nursing theory requirements, general education requirements, the Focused Clinical Competencies Assessment (FCCA), and the Clinical Performance in Nursing Examination (CPNE).
+All grades earned on Excelsior College nursing and general education courses, and exams (including "D," "F," and "W" grades) will be posted on the student's academic record and on the Excelsior College transcript.
 These grades will be calculated into the GPA.

-Repeating any Excelsior College examination or course will require students to pay the tuition and/or fees that are associated with that requirement.
+Repeating any Excelsior College source of credit will require students to pay the tuition and/or fees that are associated with that requirement.